US consumer confidence rises to 18-year high

 WASHINGTON (AP) — Americans' consumer confidence rose in August to the highest level in nearly 18 years as their assessment of current conditions improved further and their expectations about the future rebounded.

-The Conference Board says its consumer confidence index rose to 133.4 in August, up from a reading 127.9 in July.
+The Conference Board reported Tuesday that its consumer confidence index rose to 133.4 in August, up from a reading 127.9 in July.
 It was the highest reading since confidence stood at 135.8 in October 2000.

 Consumers' confidence in their ability to get a job and the overall economy are seen as important indicators of how freely they will spend, especially on big-ticket items such as cars, in coming months.
 Consumer spending accounts for 70 percent of economic activity.